jasonelliots/jasonelliots/README.md

-Full Stack Software Engineer with a passion for aesthetics, self inquiry, scifi, and bananagrams.
-Interested in building tools that empower the individual.
+Full Stack Software Engineer interested in building tools that empower the individual.
+Passionate about aesthetics, self inquiry, scifi, and bananagrams.

 Find me on the web: